lucystevenson/tech515-CICD/README.md

 **What Has Already Happened in Jobs 1 and 2?**

-We have taken files that have been pushed to github on the dev branch, tested the files on a worker node and then, only when that is successful, we checkout the main branch and merge the new code from the dev branch to the main branch and push this to github
+We have taken files that have been pushed to github on the dev branch, tested the files on a worker node and then, only when that is successful, we checkout the main branch and merge the new code from the dev branch to the main branch and push this to github.
+We need to take the tested code from the worker node and copy this into the EC2 instance, then ssh into EC2 instance and run commands to start up our Sparta app

-**Outcome For Job 3**

-We need to take the tested code from the worker node and copy this into the EC2 instance, then ssh into EC2 instance and run commands to start up app

-- rsync code → EC2
-- ssh into EC2
-- install deps (if needed)
-- restart app (pm2 / node)

-**How?**
+#### How To Set Up Job 3

 1. create an AWS EC2 instance